Emergency response teams: Prepared with a plan

-During a chemical release, emergency management officials or other authorities may recommend “shelter in place.”
-It means that residents should stay inside their homes or other safe structures and secure the building until notified that the situation is safe.
+In the event of a chemical release, emergency management officials or other authorities may advise residents to shelter in place.
+This means to stay inside homes or other safe structures and secure the building until notified that the situation is safe.

 If at home: